Bo McMillin: Indiana

 McMillin's success at Kansas State propelled him into his most noteworthy achievements, coaching at Indiana University for 14 years, beginning in 1934.
 He helped improve the nondescript program to an undefeated season in 1945.
 (Note: Swede Anderson was his backfield coach from 1938 to 1945.)
-That year was the first in which the Hoosiers won the Big Nine Conference and the school's only outright conference title.
+That year was the first in which the Hoosiers won the Big Nine Conference and the school's only outright conference title in the pre-championship game era.
 McMillin received the Coach of the Year Award.
 "I haven't seen Blanchard," said McMillin at the award ceremony's dinner, "but until I do, I'll settle for Pete Pihos any time."

 McMillin was successful at the annual College All-Star game, winning in 1938 and 1946 against the defending NFL champions.

 Indiana was reportedly at another Big Ten stadium when McMillin sought entrance several hours before the game, only to find the gates locked and guarded.
 He coaxed the guards to open one gate so they could discuss the problem and announced, "This is the Indiana football team.
 We've been marching around this place long enough, and, suh, we are not wearying ourselves before we get our suits on".
 He is the last Indiana football coach to have left with a winning record.